arm-developer-tools/windowsperf/wperf/README.md

 represents a set of samples which were coming from the single symbol `x_mul` originated in `python312_d.dll` DLL.
 Below hexadecimal values represent PC values which were sampled with corresponding sample count.

+## Using the `record` command

+The `record` command spawns the process and pins it to the core specified by the `-c` option.
+You can either use `--pe_file` to let WindowsPerf know which process to spawn or after all the options to WindowsPerf just type the command you would like to execute.
+For example:

+`> wperf record -e vfp_spec -c 1 --pe_file main.exe --timeout 1`

+or

+`> wperf record -e vfp_spec -c 1 --timeout 1 main.exe`

+If you want to pass command line arguments to your application you can just call it after all WindowsPerf options, all command line arguments are going to be passed verbatim to the program that is being spawned.
+If you want to execute the CPython example above using this approach you could just type:

+`> wperf record -e ld_spec:100000 -c 1 --timeout 30 python_d.exe -c 10**10**1000`